Gerrymandering surges as states redraw maps for House seats

 “Between the loss of Section 5 and the marked free-for-all on partisan gerrymandering in the federal courts, it’s much more challenging,” said Allison Riggs, chief counsel for voting rights at the Southern Coalition for Social Justice, which is suing North Carolina to block its new maps.

 Newly passed congressional maps in Indiana, Arkansas and Alabama all maintain an existing Republican advantage.
 Of the combined 17 U.S. House seats from those states, just three are held by Democrats, and that seems unlikely to change.
 In Indiana, the new map concentrates Democrats in an Indianapolis district.
-In Arkansas, the map splits up the largest city, Little Rock.
+In Arkansas, a GOP plan that divides Black Democratic voters in Little Rock unnerved even the Republican governor, who let it become official without his signature.
 In Alabama, a lawsuit from a Democratic group contends the map “strategically cracks and packs Alabama’s Black communities, diluting Black voting strength.”

+On Wednesday in Utah, the Republican-controlled state legislature approved maps that convert a swing district largely in suburban Salt Lake City into a safe GOP seat, sending it Gov. Spencer J. Cox for his signature.

 Though gerrymanders may not always be checked by the courts, they are limited by demographics.